JordanWolter/group-number-guessing-game/README.md

-X an input field for each of the Players to make a guess X a submit guesses button (submits all guesses at the same time)
-- total guesses made indicator (think of this as rounds in a game) X details area for the history of guesses for each player
+X an input field for each of the Players to make a guess X a submit guesses button (submits all guesses at the same time) X total guesses made indicator (think of this as rounds in a game) X details area for the history of guesses for each player
 - (tell them if their last guess was too low or too high)
 - if a guess is correct PROMINENTLY Display which player won (make 'em FEEL it)